Enforcement on Advertising

 Rules on using fuel consumption figures in promotional material

-The 2001 and amending 2004 and 2013 Regulations on providing fuel consumption and emissions figures define promotional literature as 'all printed matter used in the marketing, advertising and promotion of a new passenger car'.
+The 2001 Regulations (as amended) define promotional literature as 'all printed matter used in the marketing, advertising and promotion of a new passenger car'.

-This includes things like advertisements and guidebooks, as well as material that is largely graphical with limited textual content (such as billboard posters).
+This includes advertisements and guidebooks, as well as material that is largely graphical with limited textual content (such as billboard posters).

 Websites, workshop manuals or owners' handbooks are not considered to fall within the definition of promotional literature.